 Thanks to Councillor Lux for those comments…

-My personal view, which I suppose at this point you could call the LeftLion Environment Section’s view, is that is that Cllr Lux is saying and working at the right things.
+My view, which I suppose you could call the LeftLion Environment Section’s view, is that is that Cllr Lux is saying and working at the right things.

 The continued lack of respect, ambition, and funds, for ailing local areas like ours is the reason I and others set up the Resolve Nottingham campaign earlier this year.
 There are deep seated issues with our capitalist economy (a system wholly of our own design) and we frankly can’t wait any longer for Westminster to get its act together anymore.
 We’re leading the way, but without real backing or resources from those that represent our splintered and dysfunctional nation it’s a hard slog.
 We back these calls for a braver, closer partnership.

 In the meantime I hope initiatives like our LeftLion reaching carbon neutrality in 2023 and launching this regular environment coverage offer hope, along with my own separate Green Hustle (where I’m a Co-Director).
-I think we’ve made local action an altogether more accessible and diverse affair with these community insights and storytelling, and by hosting inclusive free festivals and volunteer initiatives that make it easier to get involves.
+We’ve made local action an altogether more accessible and diverse affair with these community insights and storytelling, and by hosting inclusive free festivals and volunteer initiatives.

 There are dozens of community gardens, swap shops and zero waste outlets around Notts, and thousands of volunteers - from litter pickers to green space helpers - which shows the strength of feeling and resolve in the community.
 We’re a city not just of rebels, but climate and community champions, too.